-- Rates Double rooms from $491.32 (£300), excluding tax at 20 per cent.
+Double rooms from $341.03 (£259), excluding tax at 20 per cent.
 Please note the hotel charges an additional service charge of 5% per room per night on check-out.

-- Our favourite rooms The huge sixth-floor Terrace Suite is the ultimate London crashpad: vast, with an open fireplace and a large roof terrace overlooking the rooftops of St James.
+The huge sixth-floor Terrace Suite is the ultimate London crashpad: vast, with an open fireplace and a large terrace overlooking surrounding St James.
 Even more decadence-drippingly exclusive, the St James and Westminster Suites (which can combine to create the Penthouse) are accessed via their own private lift.
 More modest – but still featuring the same sumptuous silk wallpapers, polished stone bathrooms and hi-tech gadgetry – are the Executive Rooms – ask for one with a Jacuzzi or a balcony.

 Don’t forget your iPod for the in-room docking station.
 Mr Smith should definitely bring an extra bag (or money to buy one) – the gentlemen’s tailoring options in Mayfair are unparalleled in London.

 The hotel has an impressive stash of 20th-century portraiture, including the 1920s–50s Rosenstein Collection, which adorns its public spaces and suites.